Mediterranean Diet or Mediterranean Lifestyle?

 Of course, Keys offered a general, simplified and average option: vegetables, fruits, grains, beans, olive oil, fish, seafood, a small amount of wine, and very moderate consumption of animal fats, including meat and dairy products.

-Keys gave us a great opportunity to get healthier but we screwed everything up.
-The finger was pointing the way but we were looking at the finger.
+So Keys gave people another chance to get healthier and it's not his fault that something went wrong.
+The finger was pointing at the moon but we were looking at the finger.

 This seemingly simple picture deserves closer attention.
-Here you can read more about it.
+Here you can read more about the Mediterranean diet pyramid.

 In 2013, it became known about the results of a five-year study by Spanish scientists led by Ramon Estruch, a senior consultant at the Barcelona Hospital Clinic.
 It became a real sensation.
 They followed a group of 7,500 elderly patients with heart and vascular disease.
 It turned out that those who followed the Mediterranean diet, 30% reduced the risk of stroke and heart attack.
 Especially effective were diets with a daily addition of four tablespoons of olive oil or a handful of nuts.

 “We saw that the diet has an antioxidant and anti-inflammatory effect, and this successfully prevents the development of many diseases,” says Ramon Estruch.
 “Of course, we assumed that this style of eating prolongs life, but we did not know how strong the effect would be.
 We decided to report the results before the end of the experiment, because it is inhumane to withhold data from humanity that can save so many lives.”

 Scientific studies show that following a Mediterranean diet reduces cancer deaths by 10% and cardiovascular disease by 33%.
 It also reduces the risk of damage to the vessels of the brain and the likelihood of Parkinson's and Alzheimer's diseases.